-Effective October 1, 2017, the Authority raised its retail water and wastewater rates by 5.0%.
-The Authority's approved ten-year financial plan includes a projected retail water and wastewater annual rate increase of approximately 13.0% for fiscal year 2019 and projected annual rate increases of 5.0% for each year thereafter until 2027.
+Effective October 1, 2018, the Authority raised its retail water and wastewater rates by 13.0%.
+The Authority's approved ten-year financial plan includes projected annual retail water and wastewater rate increases for each of the fiscal years 2020 to 2030.
 The plan also includes projected revisions to its metering, right-of-way fee and payment-in-lieu of taxes pass-through, the Clean River Impervious Area Charge (CRIAC), and the Water System Replacement Fee (WSRF).